kotas/gulp-tsc/README.md

 Type: `Array` of `String`
 Default: `['cwd', 'shell', 'bundle']`

-This options changes how this plugin searches for `tsc` command on your system.
+This option changes how this plugin searches for `tsc` command on your system.

 See [options.tscPath](#optionstscpath) for details.